 Training had been provided to staff to support them in their role and to improve outcomes for the residents.
 However, it was identified that a small number of staff were overdue to attend some mandatory training.
-For example, fire safety and restrictive practices.
-In addition it was identified that some staff were not being supervised in line with the frequency proposed in the provider's policy.
+In addition, it was identified that staff in two of the houses were not being supervised in line with the frequency proposed in the provider's policy.